carter-thaxton/ruby-dominion/README.md

 See how easy it is when you just name things correctly?

 The action phase is when most action cards have an effect.  e.g. this is when a Village actually gives you +2 actions and +1 card.
-The 'play_action' hook is called after the statically defined properties are resolved, e.g. +1 card/+1 action.
+The 'on_play' hook is called after the statically defined properties are resolved, e.g. +1 card/+1 action.

 The treasure phase is when treasures are played.
 The 'play_treasure' hook is called when a treasure card is played, and after any statically defined properties are resolved, e.g. +1 coin for Copper.
 Most simple treasures do not override the 'play_treasure' hook.